MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/machine-setup.md

 After you download or clone the `WebView2Samples` repo, open a `.sln` file in Visual Studio.

 1. In your local copy of the repo directory structure, locate a `.sln` file.
-See [Local paths for all .sln and README.md files](../code-samples-links.md#local-paths-for-sln-and-readmemd-files) in _Sample Code for WebView2_.
 The [top-level README file in the WebView2Samples repo](https://github.com/MicrosoftEdge/WebView2Samples#readme) gives a similar overview.

 1. Open a `.sln` file in Visual Studio.
 For example, open your local copy of [WebView2Samples.sln](https://github.com/MicrosoftEdge/WebView2Samples/blob/main/SampleApps/WebView2Samples.sln).
 This repo's solution files require Visual Studio, not Visual Studio Code.